 My research is in the microeconomics of development with a focus on both household and enterprise behaviour.
 I am engaged in research projects across Africa and South East Asia.
 For a full list of publications see my CV.

-I completed my B.A.
-(Mod) at Trinity in 1998 and my PhD in 2001.
-I joined the staff of the Department of Economics in 2002.
-I was a visiting scholar at the Graduate School of Business at the University of Chicago in 2007 and at the University of Copenhagen in 2006, and for the 2013-2014 academic year.
-I am currently Champion for the International Development Research Theme in Trinity College Dublin.
+I completed a B.A.
+(Mod) at Trinity in 1998 and PhD in 2001 and joined the staff of the Department of Economics in 2002.
+I was a visiting scholar at the Graduate School of Business at the University of Chicago in 2007, at the University of Copenhagen in 2006 and for the 2013-2014 academic year, and at the University of Bologna in 2018.
+I am a non-resident research fellow of UNU-WIDER, a research associate of the Development Economics Research Group at the University of Copenhagen and a consultant to the World Bank.
+I am a co-founder of TIME (Trinity IMpact Evaluation Unit) and I am Champion for the International Development Research Theme in Trinity College Dublin.